What is API Test Automation? How to Test APIs?

 12. Unstable APIs: Newly developed APIs might not be stable.
 This will require testers to spend more time on the testing and validation process.
 We must interact often with API developers and comprehend the API’s behavioral pattern.

-13. Error handling scenarios: API testing includes verifying the error codes for different scenarios.
+13. Error handling scenarios: This testing includes verifying the error codes for different scenarios.
 Getting to know all the error codes is really challenging.
 Also covering all the scenarios is a complex task.

 API Test Automation Strategies & Techniques for Optimizing Quality